wp-plugins/tradetracker-store/readme.txt

 Full changelog on http://wpaffiliatefeed.com/category/releaselog/

 == Upgrade Notice ==
+= 4.5.1 =
+This version is needed to get the new Tradetracker feeds working.
+Special thanks to Mark for his fixes in regards of the new feeds.

 = 4.1.1 =
 Deleting of stores, better error messages for failed import